-How to make your life magical in 2018…scientifically validated
+How to make your life magical this year…scientifically validated

 While we promote the notion of there being magic in working in a do good environment, it is different when talking about the value of magic itself.